On conformal pseudo-subriemannian fundamental graded Lie algebras associated with pseudo $H$-type Lie algebras: Introduction

 \section{Introduction}

-In \cite{kap80:01} A.~Kaplan introduced $H$-type Lie algebras, which belong to a special class of 2-step nilpotent Lie algebras.
-This class is associated with the Clifford algebra for an inner product space and an admissible module of the Clifford algebra.
-An $H$-type Lie algebra obtained by replacing the inner product to a general scalar product first appeared in \cite{cia00:0}.
-This Lie algebra with the scalar product is called a pseudo $H$-type Lie algebra, which is exactly defined below.
+In \cite{Kap80:1} A.~Kaplan introduced H-type Lie algebras, which belong to an important class of metric metabelian Lie algebras.
+Furthermore a large class of \textit{pseudo H-type Lie algebras}, which are obtained by replacing the inner product to a scalar product, appeared in P.~Citatti \cite{Cia00:1}.
+We will give the precise definition of a pseudo H-type Lie algebra below.